 With standard shorter sets, it’s relatively easy.
 You just play a dozen tracks, and it gives you an indicator that half of the set has already passed.
 Although, I still worry ‘Do I have time to drop that awesome tracks before my set time ends?’.
 But playing 5-6-hour open-to-close sets without clocks seems impossible to me at all.

-Of course, there’s a clock on the phone, but I don’t like the idea of staring at the phone during a set.
+Of course, there’s a clock on the phone, but I don’t like staring at the phone during the set.
 It doesn’t seem to be very respectful of people on the dance floor, as if I was checking my email or social media there.
-Wristwatches do not fit either, because you need to twist the wrist, which is almost always busy on the deck or mixer, and on the small screen is not so clear.
+Wristwatches do not fit either because you need to twist the wrist, which is almost always busy on the deck or mixer, and on the small screen is not so clear.
 The big screen of the notebook on the side but in a constant field of view is ideal in this regard.